-When using layer 4 DR mode, as mentioned in DR Mode, the "ARP Problem" must be solved on each Exchange server.
+When using layer 4 DR mode, as mentioned earlier in Layer 4 DR Mode, the "ARP Problem" must be solved on each Exchange server.
 For full details of the steps required to do this, please refer to Solving the ARP Problem.